 Race to the Stones is one of the most accessible endurance races in the UK.
 Instead of being for elite athletes, it’s for your average Joe like you and me.
 They really want to showcase that ultra-marathons are open for everyone.
 It doesn’t matter how long it takes you to complete the race, all that matters is finishing.

 If you’re interested in adventure racing in the UK then this is a great place to start.
+Personally, I would say this is one of the best beginner adventure races to kick things off!

 Website – Race to the Stones